MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 A hand movement that enables an operator to do an action in mixed reality.
 For more information, see [Gestures to know](authoring-gestures.md).

 ## Holographic anchor (previously known as a "digital anchor")
 A 3D representation used to anchor holograms in the real world.
 You place the digital representation, which can be a CAD model or scanned model, directly over its counterpart in the real world, and then use a gesture to align the guide to the digital anchor.
+For more information, see [Anchor your guide in the real world](anchor.md).

 ## Interpupillary distance (IPD)
 The distance between a user's eyes.
 Different users have different IPDs.
 To align content correctly, [!include[pn-hololens](../includes/pn-hololens.md)] needs to be calibrated for each user's IPD.